zachcorrea/zachcorrea.github.io/_posts/2021-1-25-bowling-katas.md

 1) If I run into a problem that confounds me, I may not be TOTALLY incompitent at coding and just running into a system problem.

-2) I should contact my mentor after a reasonable amount of time spent troubleshooting the issue myself, instead of spending two weeks troubleshooting a problem in the code that didnt exist.
+2) I should contact my mentor after a reasonable amount of time spent troubleshooting the issue myself, instead of spending two weeks troubleshooting a problem in the code that didn't exist.

 3) Never add a space to your folder name. :)